Tinram/Bookmarks-Checker/README.md

 So many browser bookmarks &ndash; there are 1,800 URLs in my bookmarks.
 And in just one year, 120 of those URLs ceased to exist.

-A simple PHP script provided a slow way (~1 URL per second) of checking for dead links.
+A simple PHP prototype script provided a slow way (~1 URL per second) of checking for dead links.

 I switched to Python to leverage its threading capabilities and speed up the process.

+... and then finally got round to adding cURL multi to the PHP original.

 ## Scripts

 + Python 3
 + Python 2
-+ PHP
++ PHP and cURL

 ## Usage